About the Journal

 ICES, Critical Education, and its conpanion publication Workplace: A Journal for Academic Labor, defend the freedom, without restriction or censorship, to disseminate and publish reports of research, teaching, and service, and to express critical opinions about institutions or systems and their management.
 Co-Directors of ICES, co-Hosts of ICES and Workplace blogs, and co-Editors of these journals resist all efforts to limit the exercise of academic freedom and intellectual freedom, recognizing the right of criticism by authors or contributors.

 Critical Education publishes one volume per calendar year.
-Issues are published approximately twice a month.
+Issues are published quarterly.

 This journal provides immediate open access to its content on the principle that making research freely available to the public supports a greater global exchange of knowledge.
 There are no author fees whatsoever (e.g., no submission fees, no article processing charges, etc.).